lauramagri/mq_honours_2025/README.md

 5. **Set motion tracking**

+    - If your experiment uses motion tracking, switch on the Liberty tracker and wait until the blinking red light becomes a steady green light.

-    - If you are running an experiment that requires motion tracking, set the `use_liberty` variable to `True`:
+    - In `run_exp.py` set the `use_liberty` variable to
+      `True`:

       ```
       use_liberty = True
       ```

     - Alternatively, if you are piloting this experiment on a laptop and wish to use your trackpad, set the `use_liberty` variable to `False`: